sollie/ha-pollendata-no/README.md

 4. **Region not available**
    - Check that you're using a valid Norwegian region name
    - Verify the pollendata service is fetching current data from NAAF

+5. **Public instance connection issues**
+   - Ensure the public instance supports HTTPS if Home Assistant requires it
+   - Check that the public instance has CORS configured properly
+   - Verify the public instance is running the correct version of pollendata service

 ### Debug Logging